aasalaz2/movie-sentiment-recommender/README.md

 Follow these steps to set up the environment, run the data pipeline, and start the movie recommender.

 ### 1. Create a Virtual Environment
+For reliable dependency installation, please use **Python 3.12 or higher**.
 ```bash
 python -m venv movie_env
 ```